emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-g<level>``
   [compile+link]
+  If used at compile time, adds progressively more DWARF information to the object file, according to the underlying behavior of clang.
-  Controls the level of debuggability.
+  If used at link time, controls the level of debuggability overall.
 Each level builds on the previous one:

     -
       .. _emcc-g0: